derkork/godot-safe-resource-loader/README.md

 ### How does it work?

-The current implementation is rather simple, it simply checks with a regular expression whether there are embedded resources of type `GDScript` in the file before feeding the file to Godot's `ResourceLoader`.
+The current implementation is rather simple, it checks with a regular expression whether there are embedded resources of type `GDScript` in the file before feeding the file to Godot's `ResourceLoader`.

 ### Is this secure?

 The current implementation is preventing one currently known attack vector.
 However it is basically a blacklist-based approach and some clever person might find a way of circumventing it in which case the library will need to be patched to prevent this new attack.
 Ideally Godot would provide a way to load resources in a sandboxed environment that does not allow GDScript execution, so this library would not be necessary.

+### This is a terrible idea, I know five ways to break this already!

+I am fully open to the possibility that this may not secure enough and that there may be ways to circumvent this.
+However it is hard to defend against attacks you don't know.
+So if you are a security expert and have some ideas on how to better implement this, please reach out and open an issue!

 ### Why not just use JSON instead of resources?

-Resources provide excellent support for loading large graphs of nested objects and keeping references between these objects intact.
+Resources provide excellent support for storing/loading large graphs of nested objects and keeping references between these objects intact.
 This is very useful for savegames, as you can simply build a nice object graph in your game and then save / load it with a single line of code.
 If you want to do the same thing with JSON you will need to manually serialize/deserialize all objects into JSON structures and also find a way of keeping references within the object graph intact.
-This is a lot of work to replicate something that resources already provide out of the box.
-I therefore think, that using this library is a nice compromise between security and implementation effort.
+This is a lot of work, just to replicate something that resources already provide out of the box.
+I therefore think, that using this library is an acceptable compromise between security and implementation effort.

 ### Do I really need to bother with this?

-You will need to look at how popular the game is and the incentive a potential attacker could have to go to through the trouble of making a malicious savegame and distributing it to your game's player base.
+You will need to look at how popular the game is and the incentive for potential attacker to go to through the trouble of making a malicious savegame and distributing it to your game's player base.
 For many games this is probably not worth the effort - neither for you nor for a potential attacker.
 However if your game is popular enough, that it is likely to be a target for hackers, it may be worth considering how you can protect your users from malicious savegames.

 Using library is one way of doing this.
-You can also go all in and write a custom serialization system using JSON, XML or another format.
+You can also go all in and write a custom serialization system using JSON, XML or another format that doesn't allow for embedded scripts.
 Another way would be to provide a safe website for sharing savegames where content is scanned before other users can download it.
 There are a lot of options and this library is just one of them.
-Pick one that provides the best balance between required security and development effort for your game.
+Pick one that provides the best balance between required security and development effort for your situation.

 ### Why is the icon looking so hideous?